RetroAchievements/docs/docs/orphaned/load-state-feature.md

 - starting the boss fight
 - the game is paused

-The problem with softcore is that when you load a saved state you can ruin the logic behind an achievement.
+The problem with casual mode is that when you load a saved state you can ruin the logic behind an achievement.

 ## Examples